medic/cht-docs/content/en/contribute/code/_index.md

 - Learn to [build and host apps]({{% ref "apps" %}}), and share your experiences
 - [Share a new idea or question](https://forum.communityhealthtoolkit.org/) on our Forum

 The CHT community welcomes first-time contributors and experts alike.
-All comment, questions, and ideas are welcome!
+All comments, questions, and ideas are welcome!